 The very earliest Daytonas continued to use the red coils with the silver foil rectangular Magneti Marelli stickers.
 Later cars used the gold cadmium-plated steel cans and this blue/gold foil sticker.
 This one is from the Gold Daytona Spider #14383, one of the most orginial and complete cars in the world.
 During the production of the Daytonas the Fiat’s involvement in the production cars resulted in a lot of changes as did the new safety and emissions regulations imposed by the European countries and the U.S. government.
 The Daytona Registery www.daytonaregistry.com is the best information available to document these changes.
 Blue/Gold Daytona coil stickers.

 With the electric fuel pumps there is a fuel filter also made by F.I.S.P.A.
 The filter element is contained in a steel bowl which is painted gray or an industrial green color which has a decal telling the mechanic to be sure to change the filter.
 These filters are always packed with mud and rust on the old cars.
 Be sure that the tank is near empty before removing the filter bowl.
-Multicolored F.I.S.P.A. decal, used on cars near #1500
+Yello F.I.S.P.A decal (FISPA letters clear in a yellow block)

 At about the time of the introduction of the new four passenger 250 GTEs F.I.S.P.A began supplying the air cleaner assemblies with a decal to replace the metal tags that had been used previously.
 The timing chain covers were painted with the black wrinkle finish to match the valve covers.
 These decals were used on the air cleaners and a change was made to the three-ear type wing nuts.
 These decals should be trimmed carefully and applied with a few drops of soapy water to the top of the air cleaner towards the front of the car.
 250 Outside plug F.I.S.P.A. air cleaner decal.